A Pocket Full of Rye: Plot

-The Blackbird Mine was found by a Mr MacKenzie and suspected of containing gold.
-Rex Fortescue investigated the land after investing capital in it, then left MacKenzie there to die, returning alone and owning the land that he felt was of no value.
+The Blackbird Mine had been found by a Mr MacKenzie and was suspected of containing gold.
+Rex Fortescue investigated the land after investing capital in it, then left MacKenzie there to die, returning alone as owner of land that he believed was of no value.
 Mrs MacKenzie had subsequently blamed Rex for her husband's death, promising to teach her children to avenge their father.
-Both the Inspector and Miss Marple suspect that the daughter is in the household under another name, as the son died in the war.
-The Inspector suspects Mary Dove, the housekeeper, and tells her so; later, Jennifer Fortescue, wife of Percy, tells Miss Marple that she was the MacKenzies' daughter and the Inspector confirms it.
-Jennifer put out the dead blackbirds near Rex to remind him of his past offence; Miss Marple realizes this gave the theme to the murderer.
-Dove immediately blackmails Jennifer; Inspector Neele says if Dove pays the money back, he will not charge her.
+Both the Inspector and Miss Marple suspect that the daughter may be in the household under an assumed name, the son having died in the war.
+The Inspector suspects Mary Dove, the housekeeper, and tells her so; later, Jennifer Fortescue, wife of Percival, tells Miss Marple that she is the MacKenzies' daughter.
+Jennifer had put out the dead blackbirds near Rex to remind him of his past offence; Miss Marple realises this gives the theme to the murderer.
+Dove promptly blackmails Jennifer; Inspector Neele says if Dove pays the money back, he will not charge her.

-Miss Marple explains to Inspector Neele who killed Rex Fortescue: Gladys, who put the poison in the marmalade believing it was a truth drug, and the rye in his pocket, at the direction of her boyfriend, Albert Evans.
-The unattractive Gladys was very easy to persuade to assist him, never questioning his motives and flattered by his attentions.
-Miss Marple explains that Albert Evans is really Lance Fortescue, who wants the deed to the Blackbird Mine, as uranium has been found there.
-He arranged the murder of his father to stop the loss of cash and to deal only with his brother.
-He murdered his stepmother because she would inherit a large amount of money but only if she lived thirty days after her husband, and he killed Gladys so she would not talk, leaving the clothes pin to match the line in the rhyme.
+Miss Marple explains to Inspector Neele who killed Rex Fortescue: Gladys, who at the direction of her boyfriend, Albert Evans, had put the poison in the marmalade believing it was a truth drug, and had put the rye into the victim's pocket.
+The unattractive Gladys was very easy to flatter and persuade, never questioning her boyfriend's motives.
+Miss Marple explains that Albert Evans is really Lance Fortescue, who wants the deed to the Blackbird Mine, knowing that uranium ore has been found there.
+He arranged the murder of his father to stop the loss of cash, and to leave only his brother to deal with.
+He quickly murdered his stepmother since, had she lived for 30 days after Fortescue's death, she rather than he would have inherited.
+He killed Gladys to prevent her talking, placing the clothespeg to match the line in the rhyme.

-When Miss Marple returns home, a letter from Gladys delayed in the post awaits her.
-She explains all she did and begs for Miss Marple's help, as she does not know what to do, and encloses a photo of her and her Albert – clearly Lance Fortescue.
-Inspector Neele's case will be very strong.
+When Miss Marple returns home, a delayed letter from Gladys awaits her.
+She explains all she did, and begs for Miss Marple's help, saying that she does not know what to do.
+She encloses a photograph of her boyfriend Albert – clearly Lance Fortescue.
+Inspector Neele's case against the murderer will be very strong.